-I was an architect first for over 20 years, when in 2005, a progressive spine disease left me disabled and unable to continue practicing.
-I bring to my art, my architectural “baggage”.
-It informs me; always thinking about structure, composition, color and rhythm.
+My architecture never left me.
+It lives on in my artistic practice.
+It informs me; always thinking about structure, color and rhythm.
 The use of the grid, indispensable in architecture for defining parameters of space, is the skeletal backbone of much of my work.
-Working within the parameters of the grid might sound constraining, but for me, it is liberating.
-Within the grid, I weave color through geometric constructs, syncopating color and geometric forms as an expression of the joy of movement; a stand in for my inability to move freely through the world without pain.
+Working within the grid might sound constraining, but for me, is liberating.
+Within the grid, I syncopate color and geometric forms in kinetic compositions that are an expression of the joy of energy and movement; a stand in for my inability to move freely through the world without pain.

 Creating geometric constructs offers me a form of invention that challenges me both analytically and creatively.
 Each work is a formal exercise layered on top of a creative one, revealing the duality of my brain.
 The ultimate goal of this process is a quest to reach Optical Joyfulness and to impart this joy to the viewer.

 My architectural/engineering brain deeply rooted in my work is now manifesting itself in a new creative process I call “3D Derivatives”.
 The idea of an artist being derivative often has a negative connotation, as being imitative of another artist.
 But I’m using this word in a different context; that of something that is derived from a source, in this case the source being a 3d model.
 Geometric structures are emerging in my 3d explorations as if architecture is being transformed into artwork.